Telemedellin/feriadelasfloresmedellin/wp-content/plugins/autoptimize/readme.txt

 `<!--noptimize--><script>alert('this will not get autoptimized');</script><!--/noptimize-->`

 You can do this in your page/ post content, in widgets and in your theme files (consider creating [a child theme](http://codex.wordpress.org/Child_Themes) to avoid your work being overwritten by theme updates).

+= Can I change the directory & filename of cached autoptimize files? =

+Yes, if you want to serve files from e.g. /wp-content/resources/aggregated_12345.css instead of the default /wp-content/cache/autoptimize/autoptimize_12345.css, then add this to wp-config.php:
+`
+define('AUTOPTIMIZE_CACHE_CHILD_DIR','/resources/');
+define('AUTOPTIMIZE_CACHEFILE_PREFIX','aggregated_');
+`

+If you changed your wp-content-folder as per [the WordPress guidelines](http://codex.wordpress.org/Editing_wp-config.php#Moving_wp-content_folder), you can tell Autoptimize about that with;
+`
+define( 'AUTOPTIMIZE_WP_CONTENT_NAME','/content' );
+`

 = Where can I report an error? =